-Alumna Nakeisha Neal Jones (G’02), executive director of Public Allies DC, will be honored as Georgetown’s 2016 John Thompson Jr. Legacy of a Dream Award recipient in January at the Kennedy Center for the Performing Arts.
+Alumna Nakeisha Neal Jones (G’02), executive director of Public Allies DC, will be honored as Georgetown’s 2016 John Thompson Jr. Legacy of a Dream Award recipient on Jan.
+18 at the Kennedy Center for the Performing Arts.

 “Through her work at Public Allies DC, Nakeisha Neal Jones empowers young women and men to become civic-minded leaders with the necessary experience and training to pursue careers in public service and make a difference in the life of our community,” says Georgetown President John J. DeGioia.
 “It is wonderful to have the opportunity to recognize her outstanding leadership with this special award.”